slipwayhq/slipway_docs/docs/basics/components.md

 With appropriate permissions they become much more powerful, as we'll describe below.

-A component is structured as either a folder or a TAR file that contains a `slipway_component.json` configuration file, and any other supporting files required for the Component's execution.
+A component is structured as either a folder or a TAR file that contains a `slipway_component.json` configuration file, and any other supporting files required for the Component's execution, such as a `run.js` or a `run.wasm` file.

 ## Configuration